-“Soothsayer” is the term applied to Balaam in Josh.
-13:22.
+“Soothsayer” is the term applied to Balaam in Josh 13:22.

 Divination is from the verb qasam, “to divide,” which means, “to give false prophecy or seek to determine the will of the gods by examining and interpreting omens.”
-Qasam is also used in Josh.
-13:22; 1 Sam.
-6:2; 28:8; 2 Kings 17:17; Isa.
-3:2; 44:25; Jer.
-27:9; 29:8; Ezek.
-13:6, 9, 23; 21:21, 23, 29; 22:28; Micah 3:6-7, 11; Zech.
-10:2.)
+Qasam is also used in Josh 13:22; 1 Sam 6:2; 28:8; 2 Kings 17:17; Isa 3:2; 44:25; Jer 27:9; 29:8; Ezek 13:6, 9, 23; 21:21, 23, 29; 22:28; Micah 3:6-7, 11; Zech 10:2.

-Observer of times— meonen, one who pretends to foretell future events by present occurrences, and who predicts great political, or physical changes from the aspects of the planets, eclipses, motion of the clouds, etc. The root word here is anan; to practice soothsaying: — diviners’ to cloud over; figuratively to act covertly, that is, practice magic, enchanter.
+Observer of times—מעונן meonen.
+One who pretends to foretell future events by present occurrences, and who predicts great political or physical changes from the aspects of the planets, eclipses, motion of the clouds, etc. The root word here is anan; to practice soothsaying: — diviners’ to cloud over; figuratively to act covertly, that is, practice magic, enchanter.

-Sorcery – מְעוֹנֵ֥ן – mə·‘ō·w·nên, Deut 18:10, 14; cf. Lev.
-19:26; 2 Kings 21:6; Isa.
-2:6; Micah 5:12, “cast spells”) is the attempt to control people, or circumstances through power given by evil spirits (demons).
+Sorcery – מְעוֹנֵ֥ן – mə·‘ō·w·nên, Deut 18:10, 14; cf. Lev 19:26; 2 Kings 21:6; Isa 2:6; Micah 5:12, “cast spells”).
+This is the attempt to control people or circumstances through power given by evil spirits (demons).

-One who interprets omens; (Warlock), – looking at nature and the stars for signs To interpret omens is to tell the future based on “signs” such as the movements of birds, fire, or rain.
+One who interprets omens, (Warlock) – Looking at nature and the stars for signs.
+To interpret omens is to tell the future based on “signs” such as the movements of birds, fire, or rain.

-A consulter with familiar spirits—áåà ìàù shoel ob, a Pythoness, one who inquires by the means of one spirit to get oracular answers from another of a superior order.
+A consulter with familiar spirits – שאל אוב – shoel ob, a Pythoness.
+One who inquires by the means of one spirit to get oracular answers from another of a superior order.
 Lev.
 19:31

 One who calls up the dead, (Necromancer).
-One who consults the dead may mean the spiritists attempt to contact the dead to gain advice, information on the future, or help in manipulation.
+One who consults the dead, may mean the spiritists’ attempt to contact the dead to gain advice, information on the future, or help in manipulation.

-All these practices are forbidden because they divorce life from morality.
+All these practices are forbidden, because they divorce life from morality.